-The command pgcopydb follow replays the database changes registered at the source database with the logical decoding pluing wal2json into the target database.
+The command pgcopydb follow replays the database changes registered at the source database with the logical decoding plugin of your choice, either the default test_decoding or wal2json, into the target database.

-Important: While the pgcopydb follow is a full client for the logical decoding plugin wal2json, the general use case involves using pgcopydb clone --follow as documented in Change Data Capture using Postgres Logical Decoding.
+Important: While the pgcopydb follow is a full client for logical decoding, the general use case involves using pgcopydb clone -follow as documented in Change Data Capture using Postgres Logical Decoding.